anhdau185/auth-service/README.md

 cp .env.dev .env
 ```

-and fill out the empty fields in it with your own values.
+and fill out all the empty fields in it with your own values.

 4. Build the project